Memorial to the Civil War

 Visitor Information

 Open year-round, Harpers Ferry National Historical Park sits at the confluence of the Shenandoah River and the Potomac River, and occupies parcels of land in West Virginia, Maryland, and Virginia.
 The C&O Canal Towpath cuts through the park from east to west, and the Appalachian Trail bisects it from north to south; both use a newly-rehabilitated bridge across the Potomac River.
 Parking for cars is scarce in the historic district, but available at a central lot that is served by a shuttle.
-Amtrak’s Capitol Limited stops at the Harpers Ferry station.
+Amtrak’s Floridian stops at the Harpers Ferry station.
 Winter, spring and fall are perfect for broad views and smaller crowds at this popular park.

 Share: